thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 Many practices are involved to realise Continuous Integration.
 Each practice is valuable.
 Each practice is on its own an enabler of Continuous Integration.
 But no single practice exists on its own.
 They are all tangled.

 Each practice amplifies the benefits of the others.
 Which makes it very hard to select which practice to adopt first, which practice to adopt next.
 This depends on the unique context and circumstances of our team.
-Therefore, we should use a Continuous Improvement framework that takes context into account. use the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html) to kick-start a Continuous Integration program.
+Hence, we should use a Continuous Improvement framework that takes context into account, like the [Improvement Kata](http://www-personal.umich.edu/~mrother/The_Improvement_Kata.html), to kick-start a Continuous Integration program.

 Because of all the benefits put forward on each and every practice, Continuous Integration will improve quality and throughput of IT changes.
-Dr. [Nicole Forsgren](https://twitter.com/nicolefv) and [Jez Humble](https://twitter.com/jezhumble) proved in their 2016 academic reviewed paper [The Role of Continuous Delivery in IT and Organizational Performance](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2681909) that Continuous Integration together with Trunk-Based Development are statistically significant predictors for adopting Continuous Delivery.
+[Dr Nicole Forsgren](https://twitter.com/nicolefv) and [Jez Humble](https://twitter.com/jezhumble) proved in their 2016 academic reviewed paper [The Role of Continuous Delivery in IT and Organizational Performance](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2681909) that Continuous Integration together with Trunk-Based Development are statistically significant predictors for adopting Continuous Delivery.
 In turn, Continuous Delivery predicts higher IT delivery performance.
 Together with the adoption of Lean Product Management and a [Generative Organisational Culture](https://cloud.google.com/architecture/devops/devops-culture-westrum-organizational-culture), they predict higher organisational performance.

 To conclude, if you want to be ahead of your competition, not adopting these practices is just not an option.